Yes, we are an independent mortgage broker that can advise on all mortgage products, including equity release for the over 50s.

 This will increase the debt against your home, which means there will be less for your beneficiaries or for you to use for later life costs, such as paying for care.

 The costs of equity release will vary depending on a selection of different factors.
-These include the amount of equity you’re looking to release, how old you are, how long you would like your plan to last, the interest rates attached to the plan and the ways in which you would like to personalise your equity release plan.
+These include the amount of equity you’re looking to release, how old you are, your health, the interest rates attached to the plan and the ways in which you would like to personalise your equity release plan.

 Much like a regular mortgage, you will still have to factor in additional costs such as a surveyor’s fee, solicitor’s fee and a mortgage broker fee, set at the discretion of your mortgage advisor.